 Healthcare in France

-You can access the healthcare system by being employed in France or through Protection Universelle Maladie (PUMa), the French universal health coverage system.
-If you don’t qualify for either of these, you can apply for PUMa by declaring you are sans activité professionnelle (aka without a professional activity in France).
+Those with access to healthcare are either employed in France or are protected through Protection Universelle Maladie (PUMa), the French universal health coverage system.
+You can apply also apply for PUMa by declaring you are sans activité professionnelle (having no professional activity in France).

 Once you receive your carte vitale, you will then be reimbursed for any healthcare costs.
-However, the healthcare system will not cover everything (only about 70%).
+But keep in mind that only 70% of your costs will be covered.

 You can purchase additional medical insurance to cover the remaining costs, or buy a mutuelle, a French top-up insurance.